yanb3n/mywebsite/benwebsite/content/blog/Hugo Blog on Firebase and GCP.md

 Of course, there's caveats to this too, you could [map App Engine with a custom domain](https://cloud.google.com/appengine/docs/standard/python/mapping-custom-domains) and use [Firebase custom domains with Cloud Run](https://cloud.google.com/run/docs/mapping-custom-domains) but neither are immediately obvious and require a bit more tinkering.

 ### Firebase
+So instead we're using Firebase!
+It's not as